Flat space gravity at finite cutoff

 \subsection{Bulk-boundary dictionary}

 To apply the thermal effective action framework to gravity with conformal boundary conditions, we will assume a single, primitive entry of the bulk-boundary dictionary: the equality of partition functions.
-The partition function of the bulk gravitational theory is presumably given by a path integral (with conformal boundary conditions) over metrics and any additional fields.
+The partition function of the bulk gravitational theory is presumably given by a path integral over metrics (with conformal boundary conditions) and any additional fields.
 We will evaluate this path integral by a saddlepoint approximation throughout this paper.
-Thus to leading order the partition function is approximated via the on-shell action of the Euclidean saddlepoint: $Z(\tilde{\b},K) \approx \exp(-I)$.
+Thus to leading order the partition function is estimated via the on-shell action of the Euclidean saddlepoint, computed using \eqref{I_CBC}: $Z \approx \exp(-I)$.
 While the putative boundary theory is unknown to us, we assume it also has a well-defined path integral that defines its partition function.

 We will consider the boundary theory defined on a class of geometries conformal to $S^1 \times \Sigma_{d-1}$,